SophieAu/imperial-splendour-site/data/content/posts/2020-06-01-glorious-first-of-june-developers-blog.md

 excerpt: Today is the 224th aniversary of the Glorious First of June.
 Is there any better day to present the British Naval officers?
 ---
-Here they are, long awaited in the 1787 uniform regulation uniforms:
+Here they are, long-awaited British Naval officers in the 1787 uniform regulation uniforms:

 ![British Naval Officers](../_img/gb-see-officers.png "British Naval Officers")